Best daily deals

 BitTorrent screenshot 2020

 Torrent apps are essentially download managers in their own right.
-You go to a torrent site, select a file to download, the a torrent app intercepts the link and downloads it for you.
-Torrenting is a great way to share large files between large numbers of people since some folks can upload the data as others are downloading it.
+You go to a torrent site, select a file to download, and the torrent app intercepts the link and downloads it for you.
+Torrenting is a great way to share large files between large numbers of people since some people can upload the data while others are downloading it.
 It’s one of the better peer-to-peer downloading concepts.
-In any case, there are several good torrent apps on Android, and we have a list at the button below if you want to learn more.
+In any case, there are several good torrent apps on Android, and we have a list here.

 If we missed any great download managers for Android, tell us about them in the comments.
 You can also click here to check out our app and game lists.